TaumuLu/react-scroll-paged-view/README.md

 ~~**Compatible version "react-native": "~0.54.0"**~~
 ~~**The react native 0.47 version uses the 0.1.\* version**~~
 **Has been perfectly compatible with the above RN version, directly install the latest package**
-**The click events that do not appear in the inside scrollView component can be used by onPressIn instead**
+**Click events that do not appear in the internal scrollView component can be replaced with onPressIn**

 ## Demo
 | IOS | Android | Web |